fmalina/revisions-blocl/help/writeroomwantedad.md

 Writing your room wanted advert
 ===============================
-When registering we recommend you place a room wanted advert as landlords don’t just sit there waiting for e-mails or calls, they use our tenant database searching for tenants looking for rooms in their area.
+When registering we recommend you place a room wanted advert as landlords don't just sit there waiting for e-mails or calls, they use our tenant database searching for tenants looking for rooms in their area.